 Perth is the last place you’d expect to find the best pizza in the world, but Men’s Style found it, enjoying two delicious examples of owner and chef Raffaele Brotzu’s handiwork at the tiny Delizioso café in upmarket Subiaco.

-While tucking into a kangaroo, truffle-infused pecorino and rocket and a Taleggio cheese, rock melon and Italian prosciutto pizza, Brotzu explained how making the best pizza in the world is possible in an outpost like Perth that’s so distant from everywhere else.
+While we tuck into a kangaroo, truffle-infused pecorino and rocket and a Taleggio cheese, rock melon and Italian prosciutto pizza, Brotzu explained how making the best pizza in the world is possible in an outpost like Perth that’s so distant from everywhere else.

 “We’re getting better because you can import produce like San Daniele prosciutto, which is one of the best prosciutto in Italy,” he says.
 “Today we can get fresh product quicker and we’re also travelling a lot more from Western Australia so we’re going to Italy and trying new stuff.”